tueimage/8dc00-mia/README.md

 * **Lectures**: Tuesdays 13:30 – 15:30 (location: Gemini-zuid 3A.12) & Thursdays 8:45 – 10:45 (location: Atlas -1.310)
 * **Guided self-study**: Tuesdays 15:30 - 17:30 (location: Gemini-zuid 3A.12/13) & Thursdays 10:45 - 12:45 (location: Atlas 2.215/Helix oost 1.91)

-NB: Since there are two rooms available for the guided self-study, students with last names starting with A-K are requested to work in the first room that is mentioned, and L-Z in the second room.
+NB: Since there are two rooms available for the guided self-study, you will be divided over the rooms by your group number (sign yourself up in Canvas->people->groups):
+* **Groups 1-10** work in the first room that is mentioned in MyTimetable (usually Gemini-zuid 3A.12)
+* **Groups 11-21** work in the second room that is mentioned in MyTimetable (usually Gemini-zuid 3A.13)

 The topics of the lectures and the suggested notebooks to work on during the guided selfstudy hours are summarized below: